hdsr-mid/xml_editor/README.md

 * Author: Renier Kramer, renier.kramer@hdsr.nl
 * Python version: 3.7

+### Workflow
+No workflow as this was a one time project.

 ### Description
 MWM: edit .xml:
 - edit event field 'comment' was used for a link to .jpg as MWM-app did not facilitate comments, but does now.
 So change it to comment=""